+Martek's vegetarian source of omega-3 DHA is used in foods, beverages, infant formula and supplements.
 The disadvantage of omega-3 derived from marine algae is that it lacks the EPA (eicosapentaenoic acid) found in oily fish and is linked to anti-inflammatory benefits.

 However, DHA is thought to be important for the healthy development of the brain and the eyes, and supports brain, eye and cardiovascular health throughout life.
 Clinical studies are also underway to evaluate the role of DHA omega-3 in decreasing the prevalence of certain neurological disorders.